prakashtech250/linkedin_scraper/README.md

 # linkedin_scraper
-Linkedin scraper is a tools to scrape contact details of your connections.
+Linkedin scraper is a tool to scrape contact details of your connections.